 Typically, these direct links are established and maintained using physical connections called cross connects.
 These cross connects are securely housed in dedicated meet-me rooms (MMRs), which are specialized spaces usually no larger than 5,000 square feet.
 Such interconnection services enable companies to establish cross connects within the data center, connecting them to both domestic and international carriers.

 Direct connections allow customers to reduce costs and improve performance associated with the exchange of Internet, content, and cloud data traffic.

 Colocation providers often deliver a number of managed services, meaning services like network monitoring, systems management, and engineering support services.
 These managed services comprise server reboots, telecommunications support, equipment racking and stacking, operating system loading, and magnetic tape backups of critical data.

 Additionally, certain managed services help customers simplify and accelerate their colocation data center deployment.
-For example, remote hands help customers install, operate, and manage their data center deployments.
+For instance, the “remote hands” service assists customers in the installation, operation, and management of their data center infrastructure.

 Colocation Data Center Pricing